temporalio/documentation/docs/application-development-guide.md

 }
 ```

-Each method defined in the Actvity interface defines a separate Activity method.
+Each method defined in the Activity interface defines a separate Activity method.
 You can annotate each method in the Activity interface with the `@ActivityMethod` annotation, but this is completely optional.
 The following example uses the `@ActivityMethod` annotation for the method defined in the previous example.